 It is super important to know what you are putting on your skin so be sure to check the ingredients.
 You want to make sure you’re not seeing ethanols or chemicals that could increase the overall appearance of aging.
 Use a cleanser with natural ingredients that aren’t stripping or detrimental to the skin’s mantle so that it can more readily absorb the nutrients that you offer it in the rest of your routine.

-You also want to make sure that your cleanser is pH balanced.
+The best natural face wash for your skin will be pH balanced.
 We have written about this in more detail before but typical soaps are pretty alkaline and the skin’s natural acid mantle is just about 5.5-6.5 on the pH scale so working with a soap that is too alkaline can leave the skin susceptible to things like clogged pores, dryness, dehydration, fine lines and wrinkles.

-Okay, general guidelines aside, let’s get a little bit more in depth about which type of cleansers work best for which types of skin.
+Okay, general guidelines aside, let’s get a little bit more in-depth about which type of natural face wash works best for which types of skin.